insighio/docs/content/cloudplatform/ui/integrations/_index.en.md

 ### FTP upload

 The FTP upload rule creates a service that uploads a set of received messages to a user-defined FTP server as a file.
 Although this service is also real-time, its main difference to the other integrations services is that it is designed to process multiple messages and upload the resulting information to the destination server.
-Once a device for which an FTP integration rule has been defined sends a message to the Console, the service caches the message and waits for a window of 5 seconds for more messages.
+Once a device, for which an FTP integration rule has been defined, sends a message to the Console, the service caches the message and waits for a window of 5 seconds for more messages.
 Every time a new message arrives within that window, the timer is reset.
 When the timer expires, the collected messages are all processed together by the associated decoder.
+Therefore, the service is designed to function better with devices that have been configured with a batch upload.

 The FTP decoder defines the filename and the content of the file that will be uploaded to the destination server.
 Therefore, the users are in full control of the format of the file that will be uploaded.

 To define the destination FTP server, the following information is required: